Estadio Regional de Antofagasta: 2015 Copa América

 In 2012, the Municipality of Antofagasta and various institutions announced the nomination of the stadium to be a venue of the events Copa América and Football Youth World Cup in 2015.
 To meet the required standards, the secondary fields were renovated and seeded with natural grass.
 Proximity of the airport and medical services were also considered in its selection.

 In 2014, CONMEBOL officially chose Antofagasta as one of the eight venues to host the Copa America 2015.
 Mayor Karen Rojo was charged with improving facilities by the end of the year.

 The event schedule was confirmed in 2014.
 Chosen by draw, the stadium hosted Jamaica vs. Uruguay on June 13 and Jamaica vs. Paraguay on June 16.
 These were Jamaica's first appearances in the Copa América.

 Despite being the third-largest of the eight venues the stadium received the lowest attendances of the competition, with 8,653 and 6,009 spectators.
 Some locals said that the matches which were hosted in Antofagasta were the least attractive of the tournament.

 Athletics

 Ninth handicapped and blind sportsmans International Tournament

-In July 2005, was organizated the Ninth handicapped and blind sportsmans International Tournament by the Crippled Club of Antofagasta, Nueva Esperanza, the main competitions was made on track field and the grass of the main field.
+In July 2005, the Ninth handicapped and blind sportsmen's International Tournament was organized by the Crippled Club of Antofagasta, Nueva Esperanza, the main competitions was made on track field and the grass of the main field.
 Perú, Bolivia and Chile was the countries who participated in the tournament.
 With the support of the national army and the municipality of the city.
 The first places of the tournament in each categories was the following: